Tell (archaeology): Etymology

 The word tell is first attested in English in an 1840 report in the Journal of the Royal Geographical Society.
 It is derived from the Arabic تَلّ (tall) meaning "mound" or "hillock".
 Variant spellings include tall, tel, til and tal.

-The Arabic word has many cognates in other Semitic languages, such as Akkadian tīlu(m) (𒋾𒇻/𒋾𒄿𒈝), Ugaritic tl (𐎚𐎍) and Hebrew tel (תל).
+The Arabic word has many cognates in other Semitic languages, such as Akkadian tīlu(m) (𒋾𒇻/𒋾𒄿𒈝).
 The Akkadian form is similar to Sumerian DUL, which can also refer to a pile of any material, such as grain, but it is not known whether the similarity reflects a borrowing from that language or if the Sumerian term itself was a loanword from an earlier Semitic substrate language.
 If Akkadian tīlu is related to another word in that language, til'u, meaning "woman's breast", there exists a similar term in the South Semitic classical Ethiopian language of Geʽez, namely təla, "breast".
-Hebrew tel first appears in the biblical book of Deuteronomy (c.
+Hebrew תֵּל (tél) first appears in the biblical book of Deuteronomy (c.
 700–500 BCE), describing a heap or small mound and appearing in the books of Joshua and Jeremiah with the same meaning.

-Equivalents

 There are lexically unrelated equivalents for this geophysical concept of a town-mound in other Southwest Asian languages, including kom in Egyptian Arabic, tepe or tappeh (Turkish/تپه), hüyük or höyük (Turkish) and chogha (چغا, from Turkish çokmak and derivatives çoka etc.).

-In toponyms

 Equivalent words for town-mound often appear in place names, and the word "tell" itself is one of the most common prefixes for Palestinian toponyms.
 The Arabic word khirbet, also spelled khirbat (خربة), meaning "ruin", also occurs in the names of many archaeological tells, such as Khirbet et-Tell (roughly meaning "heap of ruins").